githubteacher/feb-recipes/_posts/2014-09-10-Pastrami-burger.md

 ## Tool
  - knife

-Spread a healthy amount of Nutella on to a baguette, and place as much peanut butter as you feel acceptable on to the other half of the baguette.
+Spread a healthy amount of Nutella on to a  buns, baguette or bagel, and place as much peanut butter as you feel acceptable on to the other half of the baguette.

 Slice banana into `1/2cm` slices and place in a row on the baguette and combine two halves together and take your first bite into bliss.